-One day, feeling especially discouraged about my days at Longfellow, I started a conversation with my adoptive mother about the tension I felt with fellow Black students.
+One day, feeling especially discouraged about my days at Longfellow, I started a conversation with my then step/foster mother about the tension I felt with fellow Black students.
 I asked her if I was largely resented by them because I was white and white ancestors had enslaved their Black forebears.
-She explained that, possibly, yes, but that other, more current factors were far more at play, namely ongoing racial discrimination.
+She explained that, possibly, yes, but that other, current factors were far more at play, namely ongoing racial discrimination.
 I wish I could recall this long-ago exchange, but I hardly do today.
 A range of feelings arises as I reflect on this scene, particularly embarrassment, guilt, sadness, and then compassion for my white, naive oversimplification of a major, systemic social problem and projection of fault for my personal difficulties onto these peers– in short, racism.

 I was a sensitive, genderqueer gay white boy who had endured parental divorce before aged five, quickly followed by a succession of moves, including overseas and back again.
 And I was coping with some culture shock, not at all inherently a bad thing, on top of an already deep sense of insecurity in the world.
 I was scared and distrustful of anyone new in my life, save for any nearby, kind adult willing to give me a bit of attention.
 African American peers with their more bold, straightforward ways was not an actual problem, just more new stimuli for me to integrate/make sense of along with everything else that I still hadn’t yet.
-I do know, however, that I felt markedly different than a lot of my peers– Black, white, et al– who were largely fully cis-gendered and heterosexual, at least the most visible, attention getting ones appeared to be.
+I do know, however, that I felt markedly different than a lot of my peers– Black, white, et al– who were largely fully cis-gendered and heterosexual; at least the most visible, attention getting ones appeared to be.
 Within all my layers of fear, what I found startling was how courageous I found a lot of Black pupils, the way they seemed to take up space so unabashedly with their strong, often loud voices and gestures.
 They spoke about sexuality very openly with each other, the boys emphasizing a macho pursuit of girls.
 In sixth grade, I remember being called by a Black classmate a “square.”
 That summed up all my inhibition and fearfulness pretty succinctly.

 A few African American classmates stole items from me, or tried to.
 Poverty elicits desperation which can sometimes evolve into survival-based strategies like theft, especially if one feels so deprived in a materialistic world.
 As a white boy, I already was more privileged, though, at the time, I was not yet very aware of all the ways this was so.
 That said, I would later find that theft was plentifully engaged in here and there by my white peers, many of them privileged like myself or more so.
 Desperation doesn’t just have to be from economic impoverishment.
 This racial stereotyping I was mentally doing concerning what kind of people are thieves ultimately soon proved to be wrong in my own life experience.

 I never got to find out how my school and social life might have progressed in diverse, progressive-minded Berkeley.
 Shortly after the birth of my (half) sister in early December of 1977, we moved to Grass Valley, a city in Nevada County consisting of 6,203 people at that time– or so the entrance sign stated.
 Nestled about 2,500 feet above sea level in the Sierra Foothills, Grass Valley and its even smaller neighbor Nevada City were key locations during the California Gold Rush of the 1850s.
 Buying and then moving into a fixer-upper house to be close to an urban expatriate hippie-filled community in and around North San Juan Ridge was the compromise my parents had reached after a land purchase for them had fallen through.
 We would not be on the Ridge, after all, but close enough, engaging in creatively festive and spiritual get-togethers, like annual May Day and Halloween gatherings and periodic full moon poetry readings.
-A certain Ridge dweller, Robbie Thompson, ran a theater where Ridge and city locals alike performed in the productions, my father and adoptive mother in a few of them.
+A certain Ridge dweller, Robbie Thompson, ran a theater where Ridge and city locals alike performed in the productions, my father and step/foster mother in a few of them.
 I remember one Black woman with her young son attending one or two of the seasonal gatherings.
 One other Ridge resident was of Lebanese descent.
 Her older boyfriend was Black.
-One woman was Japanese, married to a noted white poet.
+One woman, Masa, was Japanese, married to a noted white poet, Gary Snyder.
 They had two sons.
 A certain man was Native American, either half or fully.
 Another fellow and his cousin were Mexican American.
 I know I’m leaving out a few small handfuls of others who were non-white or partly so.
 Otherwise, most of us were white.

 Grass Valley itself was predominantly white during the seven years I lived there.
 Same with nearby Nevada City.
 This hit me as another culture shock within my first week of middle school at Lyman Gilmore in January of 1978.
 I asked an English teacher, Mrs. Hinman, who happened to be on yard/hall duty at the end of the day, “Are there any Black people who live here in Grass Valley?”
 I don’t quite remember exactly what she said, but the very tall, severe-looking gray-haired woman stated something like, “Yes, there’s a Black family living over on [somewhere near downtown].”
 She delivered this matter-of-factly and satisfactorily, as if assuring me that the large, varied demographic I was asking about was adequately represented simply by the sheer fact that a single family of Black folk existed nearby.
 I didn’t know what to say.
 This felt like my formal introduction to a weird-feeling cultural reality of relative homogeneity in my new home community.